logdna/ruby-old/README.md

 #### \#add

-Log a message if the given severity is high enough.
+Log a message if the given severity is high enough and post it to the LogDNA ingester.
 This is the generic logging method.
-Users will be more inclined to use debug, info, warn, error, and fatal, as [described in the Ruby Logger documentation](https://ruby-doc.org/stdlib-2.3.0/libdoc/logger/rdoc/Logger.html).
+Users will be more inclined to use debug, info, warn, error, and fatal (which all call \#add), as [described in the Ruby Logger documentation](https://ruby-doc.org/stdlib-2.3.0/libdoc/logger/rdoc/Logger.html).
 Note that these methods take a source as the argument and a block which returns a message.

 #### \#close